novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 "When did you two become so close?
 You're even on first-name terms."

 "Oh, Hyungnim?
 We decided to be on first-name terms a little while ago.
-Since he's friends with Ah-young, it’s more comfortable that way."
+Since he's close with Ah-young, it’s more comfortable that way."

-"I'm friends with Ah-young too."
+"I'm close with Ah-young too."

 "......"